BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Divine Purpose**

-This talent synergises very well with Awakening but since Divine Purpose is rng this loses quite abit of value for Venthyr in keys because you never want your throughput to be rng dependent.
+This talent synergises very well with Awakening but since Divine Purpose is rng this loses quite a bit of value for Venthyr in keys because you never want your throughput to be rng dependent.

 **Holy Avenger**